sabinM1/radix/README.md

 **RO**: radix.out este cel final, ar trebui fie exact la fel cu shuffle.in daca sortarea/generarea a fost facuta corecta.

 ## Disclaimer(s):
 ##### EN: I do not own any unmodified part(s) of the original code(s) from the source(s) below.
 The license applies only to the modified part(s).
+You should have a copy of the [WTFPL][wtfpl] license along with this file.
 ##### RO: Nu detin nimic ce este nemodificat din codul/codurile originale din sursa/sursele de mai jos.
 Licenta se aplica doar la partea/partile modificate din cod/coduri.
+Ar trebui sa ai o copie a licentei [WTFPL][wtfpl] impreuna cu acest fisier.
 **EN**: The radix sorting algorithm was **modified from** [**Rosetta Code**][rcr]. <br>
 **RO**: Algoritmul de sortare tip radix a fost **modificat de pe** [**Rosetta Code**][rcr]. <br> <br>
 **EN**: The shuffling algorithm (Knuth shuffle) was **modified also from** [**Rosetta Code**][rcs]. <br>